bcw222/chromium-website/site/blink/launching-features/index.md

 into an existing dev/beta branch, and make provisional decisions based on data from beta channel.

-### Web-developer-facing change to existing code (PSA) {:#psa-process}
+### Web-developer-facing change to existing behavior {:#behavior-changes}

-#### Step 1: Write up motivation and implement code {:#psa-motivation}
+#### Step 1: Write up motivation {:#behavior-change-motivation}

-Fill out the “Motivation” section with a brief summary, and proceed to the “Implementing” stage in ChromeStatus.
+Fill out the “Motivation” section in ChromeStatus with a brief summary of the reasons we want to modify the current behavior.

+#### Step 2: Assess backwards compatibility {:#behavior-change-compat}

+At this step, you should determine if the behavior change you're trying to make can be considered a low-risk bug fix, or it has non-negligible likelihood to result in site breakage.

+The following criteria are worthwhile considering:
+* Can the change cause breakage?
+  - Is it possible that existing code relies on the current behavior?
+  - What would that coding pattern look like?
+How likely it is that this coding pattern is used in the wild?
+* What are other browser engines doing?
+  - Would this change align Chromium's behaviour with other vendors?
+Or would Chromium be the first to roll-out this behavior change?
+* How used is the feature being changed?
+* How likely is breakage in sites that only support Chromium browsers?
+(enterprise environments, kiosks, etc)

+If the result of this consideration is that the change is not unlikely to cause breakage, then sending an Intent to Ship would be more appropriate for this change.
+Otherwise, you may continue with a PSA.

+Another reason for a PSA could be a large-scale refactoring that doesn't *intend* to result in behavior changes, but may do so in practice.

+The purpose of a PSA is to notify the broader Chromium community about the change, and enables folks to test against it and potentially re-examine the risk assessment regarding potential breakage.

-#### Step 2: (Optional) Dev trial {:#psa-dev-trial}
+#### Step 3: (Optional) Dev trial {:#psa-dev-trial}

-If you want to try out this change before shipping it, put your code in Chromium as [runtime enabled features](/blink/runtime-enabled-features), and set the status to “Dev Trial” in ChromeStatus.
-This will generate a “Ready for Developer Testing” email that you should send to [blink-dev](mailto:blink-dev@chromium.org) to notify the community they can try out code change.
+If you want developers to try out this change before shipping it (e.g., to assess potential breakage), put the relevant code behind a [runtime enabled feature](/blink/runtime-enabled-features), and set the status to “Dev Trial” in ChromeStatus.
+This will generate a “Ready for Developer Testing” email that you should send to [blink-dev](mailto:blink-dev@chromium.org) to notify the community they can try out this change.

 #### Step 3: Prepare to Ship {:#psa-prepare-to-ship}